eggheadio/eggheadio-course-notes/courses/build-data-driven-applications-on-the-edge-with-workers-and-workers-kv-4932f3ea/notes/08_egghead-editing-data-stored-via-the-kv-key.md

 <TimeStamp start="03:55" end="04:10">

-To update our todo's to be checked and stay checked, we need to store that data.
-We will create a new function called completeTodo's that will find our todo based on the id, and can flip that boolean of checked or not then update our todo's.
-All that is left is to attach that to our checkbox variable and it now updates and stores that data!
+To update our todos to be checked and stay checked, we need to store that data.
+We will create a new function called `completeTodos` that will find our todo based on the id, and can flip that boolean of checked or not then update our todos.
+All that is left is to attach that to our `checkbox` variable and it now updates and stores that data!

 </TimeStamp>